22nd June 2016

 The use of dogs in search and rescue (SAR) is a valuable and vital component when search teams are out looking for victims buried under snow.

 These victims are invisible to the human eye who would usually rely on pushing poles into the ground to help locate the victim.
 The canine however, relies on its sense of smell and can sniff out victims lying at a depth of 2-4m and in extreme cases they have been known to detect victims buried under 10-12m of snow.

-In a recent blog post Spectroscopy Now reported that the dog works by sniffing out traces of body odour which diffuse through the snow to the surface.
-Human odour studies have been carried out and many of its components have been identified, it is believed that it is the combination of components that the dog can sense.
-How the odour moves through the snow is still unclear, however researchers from the University of Venice and the University of Nice-Sophia Antipolis have carried out analysis on two compounds which are found specifically in body odour.
+In a recent blog post Spectroscopy Now reported that the dog works by sniffing out traces of body odor which diffuse through the snow to the surface.
+Human odor studies have been carried out and many of its components have been identified, it is believed that it is the combination of components that the dog can sense.
+How the odor moves through the snow is still unclear, however researchers from the University of Venice and the University of Nice-Sophia Antipolis have carried out analysis on two compounds which are found specifically in body odor.

 Using a GC-MS they tested the diffusion of the odor compounds through a core of ice.
 They soaked cotton pads with the compounds and placed them at the bottom of the ice core alongside a small heater set at body temperature.
 Results indicated that the compounds behaved differently when moving through the snow but the key finding is that this method is capable of measuring the sweat biomarkers through the snow.
 This could lead to a much better understanding of how search and rescue animals find their victims which in turn could give additional hope to those trapped.